mihaigalos/warpy/README.md

 A thin warp wrapper for serving folders over http.

+## Why?

+Single contained lib with minimalistic CSS style to add http serving of a folder to any application.

 ## Usage

 The package is a library, add it to your `Cargo.toml` dependencies as you would any other package.